tomeryeh/demo/cabble/docs/tutorial.md

 	}, 10000);
 ```

-When Cabble recive a position change for our current filter , we add the candidate or update his position on the map.
+When Cabble receive a position change for our current filter , we add the candidate or update his position on the map.

 <a name="update_room_name" ></a>
 ```javascript